arthi2900/app1/docs/prd.md

 Required Fix: These fields should be moved above the 'Match Pairs' section to maintain the correct form field order as specified in Section 6.3.1.

 ### 16.2 Design Reference\nThe uploaded image (image.png) shows the current dashboard design.
 The new design should follow the dark purple-blue gradient theme with glassmorphism cards as specified in Section 15.\n
+### 16.3 Teacher Dashboard Students Card Reference
+The uploaded image (screenshot.png) shows the Principal Dashboard with the Students card highlighted.
+This card's JSX structure and functionality should be copied to the Teacher Dashboard with appropriate role-based access control modifications.

 ## 17. Updated Requirement: Automatic Passing Marks Calculation

 ### 17.1 Passing Marks Calculation Logic